Love guided and trainer-led workouts and using your Apple Watch to track your activity? Then Apple’s newest subscription Fitness+ is likely for you!

 - Use it to learn how to perform certain workouts while tracking everything and motivating yourself to do better.

-If you want to ask any other questions, or if you have anything to add, feel free to let us and everyone else know about it in the comments section.
+If you want to ask any other questions or have anything to add, please let us and everyone else know about it in the comments section.

 Are Macs supported?